cassyxmarie/Intro_2DayHangman_JavaScript-Specs/README.md

 # _Hangman_

-#### _This program allows the user to play the game hangman., 01/28/2016_
+#### _This program allows the user to play the puzzle game Hangman., 01/28/2016_

 #### By _**Cassandra Culkins & Joseph Arnstein**_

 ## Description

 _This application allows the user to play the game Hangman.
 The user picks letters from a dropdown to assist them in spelling out a puzzle word, which is randomly chosen from a word bank.
-They have 6 wrong guesses before they lose, and the game is over._
+They have 6 wrong guesses before they lose and the game is over._

 ## Setup/Installation Requirements